tganderson/code-weekly/01/README.md

 But we can do better.
 In fact, it's fairly easy to compute n<sup>n</sup> in O(log<sub>2</sub>(n)) time.
 Your task is to write a function that can do so.

+Many discussions about this problem can be found online.
+The goal is for you to not use them.

 ### Writing and Testing Your Solution

 You are encouraged to write your solution in whatever language you wish to.
 All